Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Proposed Method

-After specifying the hyperparameter setting of the steerable pyramid, it remains to determine how to organize the pyramid as the input to the CNN.
-Towards this, we make two key observations.
-First, from the computational neuroscience literature \cite{awasthi2011faster, bar2004visual}, we learn that humans rely primarily on low-frequency information to perform object recognition.
-However, CNNs tend to exploit high-frequency information that is imperceptible to the human eye \cite{Wang2020High, Yin2019AFourier}, leading to peculiar generalization behaviors that perceptually deviate from humans, including adversarial vulnerability.
-Thus, we choose to discard the highpass subband $\bm x_7$, forcing the CNN to learn robust cardiac representation from lowpass and oriented subbands.
-Second, SPT allows independent representation of orientation and scale \cite{Simoncelli1995Thesteerable}.
-In the context of LV quantification, orientation is more relevant to spatial predictions of LV indices, such as the three directional dimensions and six regional wall thicknesses.
-Scale, on the other hand, is more relevant to temporal predictions of these indices, which vary with the myocardial contraction and relaxation.
-To learn robust spatiotemporal cardiac representation, we choose to gather all scale subbands of the same orientation together with the lowpass subband as the input of the CNN to predict the five corresponding indices.
-For example, we use $\{\bm x_0, \bm x_1, \bm x_4 \}$ to predict $\{A_1, A_2, D_1, T_1, T_4\}$ (see the correspondence in Fig. \ref{fig:LV_indices}).
-The parameters of the CNN-based method are shared across different orientations.
-Such data organization can be viewed as a way of parameter regularization, encouraging the CNN to attend to different directional visual cues.
-Moreover, we explicitly model the scale variation of the LV from diastole to systole and across different subjects since the input subbands (\eg, $\{\bm x_0, \bm x_1, \bm x_4 \}$) live in three different scales.
-There is an efficient implementation of the proposed data organization by allocating orientation and scale/lowpass subbands in the batch and channel dimensions, respectively.
-Bilinear interpolation is used to resample small-scale subbands to the size of the original image.
+After establishing the hyperparameter setting of the steerable pyramid, the next step is to organize the pyramid as the input to the encoder.
+To achieve this, we make two key observations.
+First, from the computational neuroscience literature \cite{awasthi2011faster, bar2004visual}, humans rely primarily on low-frequency information for object recognition.
+In contrast, convolutional neural networks (CNNs) tend to exploit high-frequency information that is imperceptible to the human eye for decision-making \cite{Wang2020High, Yin2019AFourier}, resulting in generalization behaviors that deviate perceptually from humans.
+This motivates us to discard the highpass subband $\bm x_0$ as a way of forcing the CNN to learn robust cardiac representations from lowpass and oriented subbands.
+Second, SPT allows for independent representations of orientation and scale \cite{Simoncelli1995Thesteerable}.
+In the context of LV quantification, orientation is more pertinent to spatial predictions of LV indices, such as the three directional dimensions and six regional wall thicknesses.
+Scale, on the other hand, is more relevant to temporal predictions of these indices, which vary with myocardial contraction and relaxation.
+Thus, we gather all scale subbands of the same orientation, along with the lowpass subband, as the input to the encoder.
+The parameters of the encoder are shared across different orientations.
+This data organization can be viewed as a form of parameter regularization, encouraging the encoder to attend to different directional visual cues.
+Additionally, we model the scale variations of LV from diastole to systole and across different subjects as the input subbands span three different scales.
+An efficient implementation of the proposed data organization is to allocate orientation and scale/lowpass subbands in the batch and channel dimensions, respectively.
+Bilinear interpolation is used to upsample small-scale subbands to the size of the original image.